galaxysj/EdenYugwa/replit.md

 **Order Number System**: Implemented simplified date-based order number generation using format `[YYMMDD][순서]` where YY is the 2-digit year, MMDD is month and day, and 순서 is the daily sequence number (01, 02, 03...).
 Example: 25080211 for the 11th order on August 2, 2025.
 This provides clear chronological organization with compact format.
 Updated August 2, 2025.

+**Depositor Information System**: Added functionality to separate orderer and depositor information when they differ.
+Order forms now include a "예금자가 다릅니다" checkbox that reveals a depositor name field when checked.
+The admin panel displays depositor information alongside order details but hides the checkbox interface for cleaner management views.
+This allows for better tracking when payment is made by someone other than the orderer.
+Updated August 2, 2025.

 The application is designed for scalability with clear separation of concerns and ready for production deployment with database persistence and SMS integration.